imixs/imixs-cloud/doc/SECURITY.md

 ## Traefik: Setup Basic Authentication

-The traefik web frontend (8080) is accessabel to anonymous per default.
-To secure the frontend follow these steps:
+The traefik web front-end (8080) is accessible to anonymous per default.
+To secure the front-end follow these steps:

 **1. Generate a password**

-Generate a password with the htpasswd command for the user admin
+To generate a password you can use the commadline tool 'htpasswd' which is part of the apache2-utils.
+Run the command to generate a password for the user admin:

 	htpasswd -n admin
 	New password: